 If the call display on your ringing telephone or cell phone shows Ipsos Reid over the next few weeks, answer it.

-The research firm has been contracted by the Town of Banff to conduct a random telephone resident satisfaction survey, starting Saturday, October 26.
-The survey, which is conducted every election year, enables residents to rank their satisfaction with various municipal services and state their preference on key budgetary matters, offering another opportunity for the community to help shape the priorities of the new Council.
+The research firm has been contracted by the Town of Banff to conduct a random telephone resident satisfaction survey, starting Monday, March 20.
+The survey, which is conducted every election year, enables residents to rank their satisfaction with various municipal services and state their preference on key matters, offering another opportunity for the community to help shape service levels and council priorities.

-The Town moved to random sampling this year to improve the accuracy and reliability of the results.
+Random sampling by telephone improves the accuracy and reliability of the results.
 Ipsos Reid will call both land lines and cell phones to ensure all the community’s demographics are represented.
 Statistics show that cellular phones are the sole telephone used in a growing number of Canadian households, particularly among the 18 to 34 year olds.
-The cost of cellular calls will be reimbursed on pay-as-you-go plans.
 The sample size of 300 provides an accuracy level of plus/minus 5.6 per cent, or 19 times out of 20.

 An online version of the survey will be available at the same time for residents who want to provide feedback but are not selected for a telephone survey through the random sample process.
-The online survey can be accessed through the Town’s website, at www.banff.ca/surveys, also starting October 28.
+The online survey can be accessed through the Town’s website, at banff.ca/surveys